aravindr2d2/full-stackapp-eks/kubernetes/README.md

 Scaling: Using Horizontal Pod Autoscaler (HPA) to ensure auto-scaling based on CPU or memory usage.

+Images:

+For the images to use inside the kubernetes deployments for frontend and backend build them from frontend and backend folder

+Inside frontend folder use command docker build -t fontend-image .

+Inside backend folder use command docker build -t backend-image .

 1. Kubernetes Deployment Manifest

 Backend API Deployment  backend-deployment.yaml